M Jackson: While Glaciers Slept

 Jackson's first book, While Glaciers Slept, was published by Green Writer's Press in June 2015.
 It explores the parallels between the destruction of the planet as a result of climate change and a family facing the loss of parents.
 The book combines personal science with exploration, and was well received by critics.
 The book's foreword is by Bill McKibben.
 She has given several talks about this book and her exploration work.

 The Secret Lives of Glaciers

 In 2019, Green Writer's Press published Jackson's second book, The Secret Lives of Glaciers.
 The book explores what happens when a community's glaciers slowly disappear.
 Jackson unfolds complex stories of people and glaciers along the southeastern coast of Iceland, exploring the history of glacier science and the world's first glacier monitoring program, the power glaciers enact on local society, perceptions by some in the community that glaciers are alive, and the conflicting and intertwined consequences of rapid glacier change on the cultural fabric of the region.
 The book has been well received by critics.

+The Ice Sings Back

+Published in 2023, a novel set in the Cascade Range of Oregon, that follows the impact of a missing girl on the lives of four women.
+It has been described as an eco-thriller.